jx3-gitops-repositories/jx3-azure-terraform/README.md

 ## Creating/upgrading cloud resources

-Run the `./bin/apply.sh` script to generate the terraform resources and modify the `jx-requirements.yml` file.
+Run the `./bin/apply.sh` script to generate the terraform resources.

 Now git commit and push any changes...